 Collaborations and projects

-The work done through Children’s Minnesota Research Institute is inspired by the children, families, and providers on the front lines of care in the organization.
-We collaborate to pursue research inquiries in the spirit of championing the health of children not only in our hospitals and clinics, but far beyond.
+The work done through Children’s Minnesota research institute is inspired by the children, families, and providers on the front lines of care in the organization.
+We collaborate to pursue research inquiries in the spirit of championing the health of children not only in our facilities, but far beyond.
 The projects we partner on contribute to advancing clinical practice in areas ranging from well child visits to the emergency department to oncology.
-We work to shine a spotlight on Children’s as a leader in providing, improving, and innovating pediatric health care.
+We work to shine a spotlight on Children’s Minnesota as a leader in providing, improving, and innovating pediatric health care.

 Some of our valued partnerships include:

-The Midwest Fetal Care Center was formally established in 2008 as a collaboration between Children’s Minnesota, Abbott Northwestern Hospital and Minnesota Perinatal Physicians, along with Pediatric Surgical Associates and other consulting subspecialists for the diagnosis, consultation and treatment of fetuses with developmental abnormalities.
+The Midwest Fetal Care Center was formally established in 2008 as a collaboration between Children’s Minnesota, Abbott Northwestern, along with Pediatric Surgical Associates and other consulting subspecialists for the diagnosis, consultation and treatment of fetuses with developmental abnormalities.
 Midwest Fetal Care Center is part of the North American Fetal Therapy Network (NAFTNet), an association of medical centers with proven expertise in fetal surgery and other fetal care services.
 Our fetal specialists are active in national fetal therapy associations and have been published in peer-reviewed medical journals.

 In addition to Children’s Minnesota, founding members include Sanford Children’s, Children’s Hospital Los Angeles, Rady Children’s Hospital-San Diego, Children’s Hospital Colorado, and Banner Children’s at Diamond Children’s Medical Center, Tucson, Arizona.

-Many of Children’s sponsored projects partner with funders and communities to address health disparities, increase access to preventative care and support health literacy:
+Many of our sponsored projects partner with funders and communities to address health disparities, increase access to preventative care and support health literacy: